Rejected For A Job I Was Perfect For (5 Steps To Recover Quickly From A Job Rejection)

 As I mentioned in the beginning, you need to get really clear on the fact that you don’t want to work for some organization that doesn’t want to hire you.

-So you get to reject them.
+You get to reject them.
 You get to say well if you don’t want me, then I don’t want you.

 What you really want is to work for like this version of the company that you created in your mind.